Heritage Community of Kalamazoo to Rename Buildings and Dining Areas

 - A casual bistro with a full-service bar and private dining room.
 It’s the perfect place to enjoy a well-crafted cocktail, watch the big game, or grab a quick meal to go to enjoy in your home or on the garden patio, equipped with heat lamps and a water feature.

 - This classic Midwest supper club offers traditional fine dining made from scratch and incorporating family heirloom recipes in thoughtfully coursed meals.

-In addition to the renaming initiative, locally-owned and not-for-profit Heritage Community of Kalamazoo is expanding with the addition of Revel Creek.
-Revel Creek will reflect Heritage’s legacy of modern, luxurious, independent, senior living excellence in Southwest Michigan, and further revitalize Kalamazoo by addressing the wants and needs of a new generation of seniors.
-Revel Creek will feature three additional restaurants, The Gallery, The Vault, and The Upper Bank.
+In addition to the renaming initiative, locally-owned and not-for-profit Heritage Community of Kalamazoo is expanding with the addition of Ridge Creek.
+Ridge Creek will reflect Heritage’s legacy of modern, luxurious, independent, senior living excellence in Southwest Michigan, and further revitalize Kalamazoo by addressing the wants and needs of a new generation of seniors.
+Ridge Creek will feature three additional restaurants, The Gallery, The Vault, and The Upper Bank.